 is a male threaded ring used for example to secure a lens within a cell or within a filter frame.
-To create either part, first select the device or feature the ring will connect to, on the Telescope or the Camera side (the side selected will determine whether the ring is threaded male, a , or male, a retaining ring
+To create either part, first select the device or feature the ring will connect to, on the Telescope or the Camera side (the side selected will usually dictate whether the ring is threaded female, a , or male, a retaining ring